kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 4. Select **Reset password** from the top of the page.
 Since you have not previously signed in as Diego you don’t know his password and will need to reset the password.

-5. When the password reset window opens, select **Reset Password**.
-IMPORTANT, make a note of the new password, as you will need it in a subsequent task, to be able to sign in as the user.

-6. If you are not already signed into the Azure portal, sign in to the Azure portal at https://portal.azure.com with the Azure credentials.

-7. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
-   * Email/Username: <inject key="AzureAdUserEmail"></inject>

-8. Now enter the following password and click on **Sign in**.
-   * Password: <inject key="AzureAdUserPassword"></inject>

-9. Select **Azure Active Directory**.

-10. From the left navigation panel select **Users**.

-11. Select **Diego Siciliani** from the list of users.

-12. Select **Reset password** from the top of the page.
-Since you have not previously signed in as Diego you don’t know his password and will need to reset the password.

 13. When the password reset window opens, select **Reset Password**.
 IMPORTANT, make a note of the new password, as you will need it in a subsequent task, to be able to sign in as the user.

      ![](../Images/save_img.png)